XamarinUniversity/build2018-labs/lab2/README.md

 The **Data** folder holds model objects - these are underlying data objects which represent some state in the app.

-The only model object defined is the `CircleMessage` which is used to represent a single message sent or received from the app.
+The only model object defined is `CircleMessage` which is used to represent a single message sent or received from the app.
 It holds the `Author`, `Color`, and `Text` for a single message.

 ### Services Folder